curif/telegram-to-trakt/README.md

 To know how to create the application please follow the instructions in the `telethon` page: https://docs.telethon.dev/en/latest/basic/signing-in.html

 Telethon uses a `session` file (the program name it as `/config/<your user>.session`.
 To create the session file for first time you'd use the `create_session.py` program.
-Depending of the type of authentication you use the program will ask for a confirmation token that you will receive in your telegram client as a message.
+Depending of the type of authentication you use the program may ask for a confirmation token that you will receive in your telegram client as a message.

 # Docker